 If you are new to the world of CBD and cannabis, it can be quite confusing.
-Here we discuss the differences between cannabis plants and hemp plants.
-Let’s take a look at some of the most common misconceptions surrounding cannabis, hemp, and the problems surrounding the word marijuana and its negative implications.
+But have no fear; here we help guide you through the differences between cannabis and hemp plants.
+Let’s take a look at some common misconceptions surrounding cannabis, marijuana and hemp, and try to make sense of any negative connotations attached to them.

-Although cannabis as a drug and industrial hemp both derive from the species Cannabis sativa and contain the psychoactive component tetrahydrocannabinol (THC), they are distinct strains with unique phytochemical compositions and uses.
+Although cannabis and industrial hemp both derive from the species Cannabis Sativa and both contain the psychoactive component tetrahydrocannabinol (THC), they are distinct strains with unique phytochemical compositions and uses.

-The plant is also known as hemp, although this term is often used to refer only to varieties of Cannabis cultivated for non-drug use.
-Cannabis has long been used for hemp fibre, hemp seeds and their oils, hemp leaves for use as vegetables and as juice, medicinal purposes, and as a recreational drug.
-Industrial hemp products are made from cannabis plants selected to produce an abundance of fiber.
+The cannabis plant is also - confusingly - known as hemp, although this term is often used to refer only to varieties of Cannabis cultivated for non-drug use.
+This type of cannabis has long been procured for use in the textile industry, for example, from industrial hemp products made from cannabis plants specifically selected because they produce an abundance of fibre.

 HEMP PLANTS VS CANNABIS PLANTS

 Because industrial hemp and cannabis are used for different purposes, selective breeding has resulted in these two varieties differing in their appearance.
 The majority of THC and other compounds found in cannabis plants are located in the cannabis flower, meaning the more flower, the better.
 This has led to cannabis plants being shorter and bushier than hemp plants.
 Industrial hemp plants were largely bred for their fiber, which is mainly found in the stalks of the plant.
 As a result, hemp plants are taller and skinnier than their cannabis counterparts.